Find out why “Stop Loss” and “Take Profit” are important in trading. Learn when to use it and how to use it on IQ Option platform.

 The management of Stop-Loss and Take-Profit (SL / TP) is one of the most important concepts of Forex.
-The profound understanding of the underlying principles and mechanisms is essential for professional FX trading.
+A profound understanding of the underlying principles and mechanisms is essential for professional FX trading.

 Stop-loss is an order that you, as a trader, send to your Forex broker to limit your losses to a particular open position.
 The Take-profit works the same way, allowing you to lock the profit when a certain price level is reached.
 SL / TP is therefore used to exit the market.
 Preferably, in the right way and at the right time.
 There are different strategies, making decision making more difficult, but also giving the trader additional opportunities.